meineerde/form_forms/README.md

 string which will be emitted as-is.
 The usual HTML escape rules apply, i.e. you have to use `html_save` correctly to avoid rendering unsafe data.

+## `sub_form`

+Almost all the other element types create a sub form.
+It allows to group several sub elements into a single named element.
+While the `sub_form` acts as a prototype for all other scoping elements (see below) which typically surround child elements with HTML block tags during rendering, `sub_form` just creates a logical scope in the form and doesn't affect rendering in any way.

+It allows you to group several sub-elements which can then handled as a single element.

+    FormForms::Registry[:user] = FormForms::Form.new() do |form|
+      form.field(:street) {|f| f.input :street }
+      form.field(:city) {|f| f.input :city }
+      form.sub_form(:payment) do |sub_form|
+        sub_form.field(:credit_card) {|f| f.input :credit_card}
+        sub_form.field(:ccv) {|f| f.input :ccv}
+      end
+    end

+During rendering, this example will generate the four forms exactly the same as if they all would have been defined directly on the form.

 ## `fieldset`

 A fieldset is used to group fields in a single form.
-During rendering, this elements will create an HTML `<fieldset>` tag and a `<legend>`.
+During rendering, this elements will create an HTML `<fieldset>` tag and a `<legend>` around its sub-elements.
 As a fieldset naturally contains other fields, its generator block can be used to define fields.

     FormForms::Registry[:user] = FormForms::Form.new() do |form|
       form.field(:street) {|f| f.input :street }